jonphamm/Jon-Cybersecurity-Portfolio/README.md

 # Jon Pham's Cybersecurity Portfolio
 ![image](https://github.com/user-attachments/assets/e77073df-c6d2-4738-a536-d3c94149de7c)

-As an aspiring cybersecurity professional, I hang a strong interest in penetration testing, network security, cloud security, and vulnerability management, with a strong focus on practical, hands-on experience.
+As an aspiring cybersecurity professional, I have a strong interest in penetration testing, network security, cloud security, and vulnerability management, with a strong focus on practical, hands-on experience.
 Through a series of self-driven projects, I’ve developed a deep understanding of identifying, exploiting, and securing vulnerabilities within systems and networks.
 My journey includes creating and simulating cyberattacks, as well as deploying defensive measures like firewalls, IDS/IPS systems, and network monitoring tools.

 ## Projects
 * Network Security - Case Study